 About this Artist

 Gustavo Dudamel is driven by the belief that music has the power to transform lives, to inspire, and to change the world.
 Through his dynamic presence on the podium and his tireless advocacy for arts education, Dudamel has introduced classical music to new audiences around the world and has helped to provide access to the arts for countless people in underserved communities.
-As the Music & Artistic Director of the Los Angeles Philharmonic, now in his eleventh season, Dudamel’s bold programming and expansive vision led The New York Times to herald the LA Phil as “the most important orchestra in America – period.”
+As the Music & Artistic Director of the Los Angeles Philharmonic, now in his twelfth season, Dudamel’s bold programming and expansive vision led The New York Times to herald the LA Phil as “the most important orchestra in America – period.”

 In 2019, Dudamel was honored with a star on the Hollywood Walk of Fame, joining Hollywood greats as well as such musical luminaries as Bernstein, Ellington, and Toscanini.
 His legacy is tied to Los Angeles, but Dudamel’s musical life was formed in Venezuela.
 He is the most famous graduate of El Sistema, an extraordinary program of immersive musical training initiated in 1975 by Maestro José Antonio Abreu that gives opportunities to young children, often from poor backgrounds, to learn and play a musical instrument.
 More than a music program, it is a philosophy that sees music as an agent for social change, and it informs all of Dudamel’s work both on and off the podium.

 Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
 His father was a trombonist and his mother a voice teacher, and he grew up listening to music and conducting his toys to old recordings.
-He began violin lessons as a child, but from an early age was drawn to conducting, and at the age of 13, as a member of his youth orchestra, he put down his violin and picked up the baton when the conductor was running late.
+He began violin lessons as a child but from an early age was drawn to conducting, and at the age of 13, as a member of his youth orchestra, he put down his violin and picked up the baton when the conductor was running late.
 A natural, he began studying conducting with Rodolfo Saglimbeni.
 In 1996, he was named Music Director of the Amadeus Chamber Orchestra, where his talent was spotted by José Antonio Abreu, who would become his mentor.
 In 1999, at the age of 18, he was appointed Music Director of the Simón Bolívar Youth Symphony Orchestra of Venezuela, comprised of graduates of the El Sistema program.
 Dudamel gained international attention when he won the inaugural Bamberger Symphoniker Gustav Mahler Competition in 2004.
 Dudamel went on to become the music director of the Gothenburg Symphony (2007–2012), where he now holds the title of Honorary Conductor.
 Dudamel’s talent was widely recognized, notably by other prominent conductors of the day, but it was the Los Angeles Philharmonic who took the initiative to sign the 27-year-old Dudamel as music director in 2009.

 Since then, Dudamel has become one of the most decorated conductors of his generation.
-Among his many honors, he has received the 2019 Distinguished Artist Award from the International Society for the Performing Arts (ISPA), the Gish Prize, the Paez Medal of Art, the Pablo Neruda Order of Artistic and Cultural Merit in 2018, the Americas Society Cultural Achievement Award in 2016, and the 2014 Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School of Music.
+Among his many honors, he has received the 2019 Konex Foundation Classical Music Award, Distinguished Artist Award from the International Society for the Performing Arts (ISPA), the Gish Prize, the Paez Medal of Art, the Pablo Neruda Order of Artistic and Cultural Merit in 2018, the Americas Society Cultural Achievement Award in 2016, and the 2014 Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School of Music.
 Leading publications such as Musical America and Gramophone have named him as their artist of the year.
 He has received honorary doctorates from the Universidad Centroccidental Lisandro Alvarado in his hometown and also from the University of Gothenburg.
 He was inducted into l’Ordre des Arts et des Lettres as a Chevalier in Paris in 2009.
 The Simón Bolívar Symphony Orchestra of Venezuela was awarded Spain’s prestigious annual Prince of Asturias Award for the Arts in 2008.
 He was named one of Time magazine’s 100 most influential people in 2009.
 In 2016, Dudamel delivered the keynote speech for recipients of the National Medal of Art and National Humanities Medal.